 Duke University and Duke University Health System are committed to affirmative action and fair employment.
 In our classrooms, clinics, offices and other workplaces, we believe in giving everyone the opportunity to succeed.
 Our commitment to principles of fairness and respect for all creates a climate that is safe and welcoming for all.
-We believe in the free and open exchange of ideas.
-We know that our differences are a source of strength that help foster new opportunities in education, research and patient care.
+We believe in the free and open exchange of ideas and understand that our differences are a source of strength that help foster new opportunities in education, research and patient care.

-President Richard H. Brodhead and Dr. William J. Fulkerson
+President Richard H. Brodhead and Dr. A. Eugene Washington

 2016 Affirmative Action Plan

 Equal Opportunity & Affirmative Action Program

 The Office for Institutional Equity is responsible for preparing the University's annual affirmative action plan, and for implementing and monitoring the Equal Opportunity Policy.
 This Policy guides our institutional commitment to diversity and fairness regardless of race, color, religion, national origin, age, sex, sexual orientation, gender identity, genetic information, disability or veteran status, and prohibits discrimination in all employment transactions.
 Our primary role is to: